Binary de Bruijn Sequences via Zech's Logarithms: Introduction

-In terms of organization, after this introduction we review relevant notions and results on FSRs and Zech's logarithms in Section~\ref{sec:prelims}.
-New properties of Zech's logarithms can also be found towards the end of that section.
-Section~\ref{sec3} characterizes conjugate pairs by Zech's logaritms, benefitting from a carefully chosen representation of the states.
-Section~\ref{sec:spantree} discusses the adjacency graph and several methods to identify its spanning trees.
+Relevant notions and results on FSRs and Zech's logarithms are reviewed in Section~\ref{sec:prelims}, with new properties of the logarithms given towards the end.
+Section~\ref{sec3} characterizes conjugate pairs by Zech's logaritms based on a carefully chosen representation of the states.
+Section~\ref{sec:spantree} discusses the adjacency graph and methods to identify its spanning trees.
 A basic software impementation for the cycle joining method is given in Section~\ref{sec:program}.
-Section~\ref{sec:prod} explains how to integrate a recent proposal of using the product of irreducible polynomials as the characteristic polynomial of the starting LFSR into the current framework.
+Section~\ref{sec:prod} integrates a recent proposal of using the product of irreducible polynomials as the characteristic polynomial of the starting LFSR into the current framework.
 Adapting the Zech's logarithms approach to identify cross-join pairs in an $m$-sequence is the core of Section~\ref{sec:cross}.
 We end with some conclusions and a general open problem in Section~\ref{sec:con}.